zren15/Feature-Importance-for-ML-models/README.md

 In this repo, I present 5 ways (with code) to compute feature importance for the Random Forest algorithm in Python, display importances and compare strategies by visualization and implemented Automatic feature selection algorithm.

-Finally, I discuss Variance in Feature Importances that give a deeper understanding of the generated scores.
+Finally, I discuss Variance in Feature Importances that give a deeper understanding of the generated scores in the [jupyter notebook](https://github.com/zren15/Feature-Importance/blob/main/featimp.ipynb).